Offshoring vs Outsourcing Benefits

 Benefits of outsourcing over offshoring?

 From an economics perspective, it makes sense for a company to outsource its operations when another company could produce the good more efficiently and cheaply while still maintaining the same levels of quality.
 Most businesses are very good at doing some things and less good at doing other things.
-With this in mind, it makes sense for those companies to focus their limited resources on the things that they can do most efficiently.
+With this in mind, it makes sense for those companies to focus their limited resources on their core competencies with their in-house team.
 It can behoove them to find an outsourcing partner that is able to more effectively produce those parts or provide those services that the original company struggles with.

 This becomes much easier when one thinks about the lessened costs of doing business in another country.
 Many companies choose to outsource their customer service operations because lower wages in other countries mean that these jobs can be done more cheaply there.
 The company ultimately has to make a choice about quality over cost.
 Outsourcing is a good idea when a company will not lose out on quality of a product component or a service through their outsourcing.
 This is sometimes possible, but it is not always possible for companies looking to cut production costs.